jackskj/protoc-gen-map/README.md

 ```

 ## Important Notes
+1. protoc-gen-map automatically removes any duplicate rows returned by your query.
+If this is not a desired outcome, you should include a uniquely identifiable columns in your query and the corresponding fields in your message.

+2. Data mapping blueprint is generated with the first query request.
+Successive requests should be consistent.
+For example, column names should not change depending on the request message.

-1. Queries that do not expect any returned records (insert, update, create, delete operations) must satisfy one of the following criteria.
+3. Queries that do not expect any returned records (insert, update, create, delete operations) must satisfy one of the following criteria.
 Note that queries may fail if at least one is not satisfied.
  - RPC mame name must begin with keywords "insert", "update", "create", or "delete"(case not sensitive)
  - Response name must begin with "empty","nil" or "null"(case not sensitive)